Without Jackson, Ravens rush by sloppy Steelers 16-14 - WHIZ News

-Pittsburgh lost Pickett to a concussion in the first half, and backup Mitch Trubisky — who was benched in favor of Pickett in early October — threw three interceptions in Baltimore territory to thwart potential scoring drives.
+Trubisky, benched in favor of Pickett back in early October, was not nearly as sharp this time around when things got tight.
+Though Trubisky completed 22 of 30 for 276 yards including a 10-yard touchdown to Pat Freiermuth with 2:30 remaining, he also threw three interceptions, all in Baltimore territory.

-Trubisky finished 22 of 30 for 276 yards and a 10-yard touchdown pass with 2:30 remaining to get the Steelers within two.
-Baltimore churned out a first down on its ensuing possession to run out the clock.
+“A lot of stuff I could do better, but coming off the bench I just wanted to go in there, try to provide a spark,” Trubisky said.
+“I thought we did a good job moving the ball, but I have to protect the football and that’s obvious.”

 The Ravens insisted they would be fine even without Jackson, who is week to week after suffering a knee injury last week against Denver.
-Huntley came on to win that game with a last-second drive and played capably if not spectacularly in his fifth career start, passing for 88 yards and running for 31 more as Baltimore did its best not to lose the game while allowing the Steelers to implode.
+They believe the same will hold true even if Huntley is unavailable next Saturday against Cleveland, though Harbaugh seemed to indicate he believes Huntley could be cleared by then.

-Dobbins used a 44-yard sprint in the first quarter to set up a 4-yard touchdown as the Ravens took an early 10-point lead.
+If Baltimore can keep imposing its will with a running game featuring a finally healthy Dobbins to pair with Edwards, it might not matter who is behind center, at least in the short term.

-That turned out to be enough against an offense that couldn’t get out of its own way when it mattered.
+Pittsburgh faces a final month in which it could be playing out the string — a rarity for a team that hasn’t had a losing season since 2003 — and potentially doing it without their young franchise quarterback.

 INJURIES